Code-Institute-Submissions/rockband-1/README.md

 Bugs:
 - Zero height issue where the footer collapsed and sat ontop of the page content.
 This was fixed using a 'clearfix'
 - Using the hamburger menu after collapse on smaller screens not working.
+FIXED
-- Padding-bottom on Photos page not showing meaning gallery is too close to the footer
+- Padding-bottom on Photos page not showing meaning gallery is too close to the footer.
 - Header on More Releases section under Music does not center and sit about the hr element (FIXED- Removed header)